Texas Education Agency

 The Texas Education Agency (TEA) is the branch of the government of Texas responsible for public education in Texas in the United States.
 The agency is headquartered in the William B. Travis State Office Building in downtown Austin.
-Mike Morath, formerly a member of the Dallas Independent School District's board of trustees, was appointed commissioner of education by Texas Gov. Greg Abbott on Dec.
-14, 2015, and began serving on Jan.
-4, 2016.
+Mike Morath, formerly a member of the Dallas Independent School District's board of trustees, was appointed commissioner of education by Texas governor Greg Abbott on December 14, 2015, and began serving on January 4, 2016.
+The commissioner is also supported by a hierarchy of Chief Deputy Commissioner, Deputy Commissioner, associate commissioners and agency staff.

 History

-Prior to the late 1940s, many school districts in Texas did not operate schools, but spent money to send children to schools operated by other districts.
+In 1854, the first state school census showed an enrollment of 65,463 students.
+However, the educational landscape in Texas looked quite different in the following decades.
+Prior to the late 1940s, many school districts in Texas did not operate schools but spent money to send children to schools operated by other districts.
 In the late 1940s, state lawmakers passed a bill abolishing those districts, prompting a wave of mass school district consolidation.
+4,500 school districts were consolidated in 2,900 almost immediately after the statute was put in place.
+The 1949 legislature abolished the previous State Board of Education and the Gilmer-Aikin Laws established the Texas Education Agency.
+The Gilmer-Aikin Laws refer to when the Fifteenth Legislature, in 1947, created a committee to study education reform in the State of Texas due to legislative deadlock over teacher salary.
+The committee was named after Representative Claud Gilmer and Senator A.M.
+Aikin, Jr.

 Duties

-TEA is responsible for the oversight of public primary and secondary education in the state of Texas, involving over 1,000 individual school districts in the state and charter schools.
+TEA is responsible for the oversight of public primary and secondary education in the state of Texas, involving over 1,000 independent school districts in the state.
+There are 916 charter school campuses.
 It is also responsible for the safety of students.
 However, it does not have any jurisdiction over private or parochial schools (whether or not accredited) nor over home schools.

+The agency continuously evolves to comply with federal regulations, state legislation, and the evolving needs of Texas students and educators.
+The responsibilities of the TEA have expanded to encompass: